logto-io/docs/docs/docs/recipes/interact-with-management-api/README.md

 <AccessLogtoManagementApiUsingAccessToken />

-## Typical scenarios for using management API
+## Typical scenarios for using Logto Management API

-Our developers have implemented many additional features using our Management API.
+Our developers have implemented many additional features using Logto Management API.
 We believe that our API is highly scalable and can support a wide range of your needs.
-Here are a few examples of scenarios that are not possible with the Logto Admin Console but can be achieved through the Management API.
+Here are a few examples of scenarios that are not possible with the Logto Admin Console but can be achieved through the Logto Management API.

 ### Implement user profile on your own